lengary1110/ToyRobotCodeChallenge/README.md

 # Toy Robot Code Challenge

 ## Assumption
-1. This Toy Robot game only support one robot, the later place robot will replace the former one;
+1. This Toy Robot game only support one robot, the later place robot will replace the former one
-2. All the commands are case-sensitive.
+2. All the commands are case-sensitive

-## Environments
+## Environment
 JDK 11

 ## How to run this application